troessner/troessner.github.io/README.md

 - Motivation and the passion to motivate others: I believe that vision and purpose on the high level, clear responsibilities and maximum autonomy are the keys to high productivity and happiness.

-- The passion to create something that might change change the world.
-I don't care much for money - my motivation lies elsewhere.
-This doesn't mean that I work for free, just that I value other things more.
+- The passion to create something that might change the world.

 - Excellence in software engineering.
 I’m obsessed with code quality and writing elegant, maintainable code.
-I am a regular open source contributor and maintainer of a couple of more or less popular gems.
+I am a regular open source contributor and maintainer of a couple of more or less popular Ruby gems.
 Most notably of the awesome [Reek](https://github.com/troessner/reek) gem - check out [my github profile](https://github.com/troessner/) for more.
 Additionally you can find quite a few mostly technical articles on [my blog](https://troessner.github.io/articles/).

 ## [Technologies I have worked with](#technologies-i-have-worked-with)